Spacetime-symmetry breaking effects in gravitational-wave generation at the first post-Newtonian order: Theoretical framework

 which is symmetric in the first and last pairs of indices.
 Similar modifications to the Einstein equations were found in the context of Chern-Simons gravity, where the non-standard terms were recast as a modified dynamical matter source~\cite{Alexander:2009tp}.

 In order to make the field equations more tractable, we introduce the trace-reversed metric potentials (henceforth denoted with a bar) as

-and we note that {\it to first order} in $\bar{h}$, the field equations expressed using the trace-reversed potentials are equivalent to the relaxed Einstein equations in the Landau-Lifshitz formulation of general relativity, i.e. using the gothic metric $\mathfrak{g}^{\mu\nu} = \sqrt{-g}g^{\mu\nu}$ and
+and we note that the field equations expressed using the trace-reversed potentials are equivalent to the first-order (in $\bar{h}$) limit of the relaxed Einstein equations in the Landau-Lifshitz formulation of general relativity, i.e. using the gothic metric $\mathfrak{g}^{\mu\nu} = \sqrt{-g}g^{\mu\nu}$ and

-Thanks to this equivalence, we will be able to use the powerful machinery presented in the book \cite{poisson_will_2014} in the following sections, as long as we only consider first order in $\bar{h}^{\mu\nu}$.
+Thanks to this equivalence, we will be able to use the powerful machinery presented in the book \cite{poisson_will_2014} in the following sections, the limitation being that we may only consider terms which are first order in $\bar{h}^{\mu\nu}$.
 In the Einstein equations, this appends two terms to the energy momentum tensor (now a pseudotensor), which now reads

-where $T^{\mu\nu}$ is the stress-energy tensor of the source, $\tau_{\rm H}^{\mu\nu}$ and $\tau_{\rm LL}^{\mu\nu}$ is the harmonic gauge and Landau-Lifshitz contribution to the energy-momentum pseudotensor, respectively. $\tau^{\mu\nu}_{\rm H}$ and $\tau^{\mu\nu}_{\rm LL}$ will in principle contain symmetry-breaking terms which are second order in the potentials, but we are only able to consider the linear terms here, and so both $\tau^{\mu\nu}_{\rm H}$ and $\tau^{\mu\nu}_{\rm LL}$ vanish.
+where $T^{\mu\nu}$ is the stress-energy tensor of the source, $\tau_{\rm H}^{\mu\nu}$ and $\tau_{\rm LL}^{\mu\nu}$ is the harmonic gauge and Landau-Lifshitz contribution to the energy-momentum pseudotensor, respectively.
+In GR, $\tau^{\mu\nu}_{\rm H}$ and $\tau^{\mu\nu}_{\rm LL}$ contain terms at second order in the metric potential $h$ such as $\partial h \partial h$ and $h\partial h$, but since our approach is only valid to linear order in $h$, we must discard these quadratic contributions.
 In the vacuum case, plane-wave solutions to the modified Einstein equations (\ref{eq:eeq}) in momentum space admit a dispersion relation of the form $\omega = |\mathbf{p}|(1-\zeta^0\pm\zeta^1)$, where $\zeta^{0, 1}$ consist of contracted combinations of $\hat{s}^{\mu\rho\nu\sigma}$, $\hat{q}^{\mu\rho\nu\sigma}$, and $\hat{k}^{\mu\rho\nu\sigma}$ suppressed by higher inverse orders of momentum $|\mathbf{p}|$ \cite{Mewes:2019dhj,Haegel:2022ymk}.
 Here, the $\pm$ sign shows the appearance of birefringence of the propagating modes, an effect which occurs for odd mass-dimension $d\geq 5$ operators.
 Due to the highly suppressed nature of the propagation effects, cosmological distances are normally required for the effects to build up sufficiently, as was used for gravitational waves in \cite{Haegel:2022ymk,ONeal-Ault:2021uwu,Mewes:2019dhj} and for photon propagation in \cite{Amelino-Camelia:1997ieq, Kifune:1999ex}.
 In this paper, we focus on generation effects only, although corrections from propagation can in principle be applied to the resulting waveforms when considering extragalactic sources.